aled1027/cellular_automata/blogs/on_new_schelling.md

 Some people don't necessarily want to make a lot of decisions but others do.
 TODO add better explanation.

+## Influence Model
+1. There is 1 type of agent.
+2. Each agent has a `self.convinced` value
+3. We have agents change their self.convinved value nearer to those around them.

+This model examines conformity.
+How do different parameters affect conformity?

 ## Leaving the 2-d board
 One limitation of cellular automat is that you are stuck on a 2-dimensional board.
 This isn't really reflective of the world, so maybe there's a way around it.